ariel-frischer/alias-gen/README.md

 ## Buy me a coffee

-If you found this project helpful, consider buying me a coffee to show your support.
-Every bit helps to continue maintaining and improving this project.
+Hope you found this project helpful, consider buying a coffee to show your support.

 <a href="https://www.buymeacoffee.com/arielfrischer" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/default-orange.png" alt="Buy Me A Coffee" height="41" width="174"></a>